brunoanc/EternalModLoaderCpp/README.md

 * Faster mod loading times.

-* Portability (should solve issues for people having problems with the C# port).
+* Better Linux compatibility (should solve issues for people having problems with the C# port).

 ## Compiling
 The project uses Cmake to compile, and requires the zlib library to be installed.